 Additionally, it’s worth thinking about the source of the invitation.
 If a friend refers to a product or service, you’ll probably be more likely to consider it than if you saw an ad.

 Over the last few years, product-led growth has emerged as a viable form of marketing.
 The idea is simple: get your product to sell itself.

 Slack is a famous example.
-Instead of spending a lot on sales and marketing, they got their product in the hands of the type of people who would benefit most from it.
+Instead of spending a lot on sales and marketing, they got their product in the hands of the people who would benefit most from it.
 Users who found utility in the product shared it across their organization.
 Soon, everyone was using it.

-Now, while product-led growth is attractive, it won’t work for every type of business.
+While product-led growth is attractive, it won’t work for every type of business.
 For starters, it generally relies on free or freemium products that are easily shared amongst users.

 Non-product vs. product loops

 You can further break down loops into non-product and product loops.

 Non-product loops refer to things like:

 - Content that attracts interest in a product and drives more engagement (i.e., TikTok videos)